abdullah-erturk/RDP-wfreerdp-Connection-Tool/README.md

 | Portable (single .exe) | ❌ | ✅ |
 | Open source | ❌ | ✅ |

-`mstsc` depends on Windows session infrastructure and system services like LSASS. `wfreerdp` implements the RDP protocol independently, making it work seamlessly in WinPE, under the SYSTEM account, and in deployment environments where no user session exists.
+`mstsc` depends on Windows session infrastructure and system services like LSASS (Local Security Authority Subsystem Service). `wfreerdp` implements the RDP protocol independently, making it work seamlessly in WinPE, under the SYSTEM account, and in deployment environments where no user session exists.

 ---